 Terminal Performance

 Performance-wise, the 6.5 PRC showed a slight advantage over the 6.5 Creedmoor in our tests.
-Over 500 yards, 6.5 PRC has less wind drift than the 6.5 Creedmoor, which is a plus if you want to achieve more accuracy.
-PRC also loads the same bullet faster than Creedmoor.
+Over 500 yards, the 6.5 PRC showed less wind drift which is a huge benefit if you’re judging accuracy.
+And because it’s a short-action cartridge, it loads quicker than the 6.5 Creedmoor resulting in faster second shots.

 Winner: 6.5 PRC